Thanks for being a responsible shopper! You look for the eco-label when you buy seafood.

 Fishing with a hand held harpoon for large swordfish one at a time

-The population of swordfish in the North Atlantic is healthy after a recovery plan was followed.
+The population of swordfish in the North Atlantic is healthy after a ten-year recovery plan was followed.
 Skilled fishermen spot and harpoon the swordfish one at a time in the Atlantic waters off Canada resulting in quickly chilled swordfish and no unwanted animals caught.

 A swordfish fishery that injures and kills thousands of sharks and many endangered sea turtles

 The Canadian North West Atlantic pelagic longline fishery certified for swordfish puts out lines up to 60 km long with 1500 hooks.
-These hooks catches thousands of sharks, hundreds of endangered sea turtles, and other unwanted animals that are injured or killed and thrown back while they fishery keeps the swordfish.
+These hooks catch thousands of sharks, hundreds of endangered sea turtles, and other unwanted animals that are injured or killed and thrown back while the fishery keeps the swordfish.
 The certification has not required any increase in observers or reduction in the number of blue sharks or endangered sea turtles that can be hooked.

 A fishery that drags heavy nets around ancient deep sea corals, crushing them to catch a fish that can live to be 150 years old

 This New Zealand bottom trawling fishery is in search of orange roughy.
 Past fishing has caused population collapses likely because the fish don’t reproduce until they are 30 years old and can’t stand constant fishing pressure.
-They live on special deep sea mounts whose coral communities have taken decades, if not hundreds of years to grow, and are wiped out when the heavy net goes over them.
+They live on special deep ocean seamounts whose coral communities have taken decades, if not hundreds of years to grow, and are wiped out when the heavy net goes over them.